 Clean your home in under 30 minutes a day with this free Weekly Cleaning printable!

-It was amazing how the spots just completely disappeared and the door was clean without any scrubbing!
-You can see below the clean spot on the door where I pulled off the paper towel.
+It was amazing how the spots and buildup of soap scum just completely disappeared and the door was clean without any scrubbing!
+You can see below how clean the shower door is now!

-You can see below in the before and after all of the hard water stains are gone and the shower door shines!
-I have the older frosted glass on my door but this would work even better on the new clear glass shower doors!
+- You can see in the before and after all of the hard water stains are gone it just shines!
+I have the older shower glass doors that are frosted, but this would work even better on the new clear frameless glass shower doors as well!

 Looking for some other cleaning tips?